 In children and young adults, the natural lens in the eye is more elastic and has the ability to change its shape – less curved and more curved.
 A less curved (flatter) lens has less light bending power (less refractive power).
 A more curved lens can bend the light rays more and therefore has more refractive power.
 This ability of the natural lens of the eye to change its shape to focus the incoming light rays on the retina is called as ‘accommodation’ and is explained in the animation below.

 As we age, the lens in the eye becomes harder and the elasticity of the lens decreases gradually.
 This condition is called as presbyopia.
-Around the age of 40 years, it reaches a critical level when an adult starts feeling difficulty in seeing objects at close distance clearly.
+It reaches a critical level when an adult starts feeling difficulty in seeing objects at close distance clearly.
 This is when the person needs corrective glasses which are plus (convex) lenses.

 How reading glasses work